 Chlorsig / Chloramphenicol

-Chlorsig is a broad spectrum antibiotic used to treat a range of eye infections.
+Chlorsig or Chloramphenicol eye drops (or eye ointment) is a broad spectrum antibiotic used to treat a range of eye infections.
 It is available in the form of eye drops and ointment.
 Unfortunately it is grossly overused.
 This has only become worse since it became available over the counter.

 Most eye irritations are not caused by bacterial infections.
-Most conjunctivitis is due to allergy, dryness or viral eye infections, none of which will repond to this medication.
+Most conjunctivitis is due to allergy, dryness or viral eye infections, none of which will respond to this medication.